MuhamudhaAqsa/Maths-For-DSA/README.md

 ---

---Number Basics
+Number Basics
---Find Even or Odd
+Find Even or Odd
 Find Last Digit of a Number
 Count Digits in a Number
 Reverse a Number
 Find Power of a Number

 ---